BrownMY/lob-take-home/README.md

-Type 'npm i' into command line to install all dependencies. have cURL installed for checking HTTP methods.
+Type 'npm i' into command line to install all dependencies.
+Have cURL installed for checking HTTP methods.

 These include:
 Express,